 If we don’t need personal information we’ll either keep you anonymous or we won’t ask you for it.
 For example in a survey we may not need your contact details we’ll only collect your survey responses.

 We don’t sell your personal information to anyone else.

 You can ask for access to the information we hold on you

 You have the right to ask for all the information we have about you and the services you receive from us.
-When we receive a request from you, we must give you access to everything we’ve recorded about you within 30 calendar days of receipt of that request.
+When we receive a request from you, we must give you access to your personal data within 1 calendar month of receipt of that request.

 However, we can’t let you see any parts of your record which contain: